Tag Archives: cubism

 Click on each of the pictures below to get your copy from the KINDLE STORE:

 Teaching English with Art is the series for you!
 This eBook series is a wonderful supplement to any coursebook or extra materials your students may already be using in the English class.
-Each volume contains 30 speaking and writing activities for classroom use based on some of the most striking works by famous artists: for now we have MATISSE, PICASSO, CARAVAGGIO, MONET, NORMAN ROCKWELL, a special three-in-one volume of MONET + PICASSO + MATISSE (90 activities), and we’ve just launched VAN GOGH.
+Each volume contains 30 speaking and writing activities for classroom use based on some of the most striking works by famous artists: for now we have MATISSE, PICASSO, CARAVAGGIO, MONET, NORMAN ROCKWELL, WINSLOW HOMER, a special three-in-one volume of MONET + PICASSO + MATISSE (90 activities), and we’ve just launched VAN GOGH.

 PERSONALIZATION: if you wish to change the cover of any of the ebooks, add your school logo, negotiate a special price for a determined number of students, or make other suggestions of customization, do not hesitate to talk to us.
 We are VERY FLEXIBLE.
 Make your ebook UNIQUE!

 The objective of these eBooks is to expose the students to high art while having them practice English, fulfilling, therefore, one of the tenets of effective language acquisition: providing a realistic context for the language to be learned and practiced as a means to an end.
-Your students will love to exercise their English discussing and do writing tasks based on the works of these great artists.
+Your students will love to practice their English discussing and doing writing tasks based on the works of these great artists.
 The activities are highly personalized, so the students can express their own opinions and feelings.
 This is a proven way to make language acquisition fun and effective by creating in the classroom an atmosphere of interest, motivation and personalization.
 Each activity is clearly correlated to the COMMON EUROPEAN FRAMEWORK OF REFERENCE (CEFR), and the level is stated next to it.
 Ideally both you and your students should purchase the material.
 For heads up activities, project the images on a white wall.
 Chose your favorite artist and click on the corresponding image below to go to AMAZON.COM and get your e-book:

 If you need more instructions on how to purchase the eBooks, please click here: http://wp.me/p4gEKJ-1Cz